DiFFreight Blog Importing Goods into the USA: Key Points for Businesses

-In the USA, the system of goods standardization is largely decentralized, with a focus on specific sectors and product groups.
-Therefore, technical requirements and standards are developed not only at the government level but also by independent organizations (agencies).
-Industry associations play a key role in the process of developing standards.
+The U.S. product standardization system is largely decentralized and sector-specific.
+Technical requirements and standards are developed not only by the government but also by independent organizations (agencies).
+Industry associations play a crucial role in this process.

-1. Consumer Product Safety Commission (CPSC).
-Responsible for a range of consumer product categories (toys, household appliances, electronics, furniture, and children's products) when cargo is shipped to the United States by sea or transported by other means.
+• Consumer Product Safety Commission (CPSC) – Oversees a range of consumer products (toys, household appliances, electronics, furniture, and children’s products), whether shipping to the U.S. by sea or other modes.

-2. Food and Drug Administration (FDA).
-Oversees the safety of food products, pharmaceuticals, cosmetics, tobacco products, medical devices, and animal feeds.
+• Food and Drug Administration (FDA) – Monitors the safety of food, pharmaceuticals, cosmetics, tobacco, medical devices, and animal feed.

-3. United States Department of Agriculture (USDA).
-Controls agricultural products, namely, all types of meat, eggs, fruits, vegetables, seeds, nuts, etc.
+• United States Department of Agriculture (USDA) – Covers agricultural products, including meat, eggs, fruits, vegetables, seeds, nuts, etc.

-5. Alcohol and Tobacco Tax and Trade Bureau (TTB).
-Regulates the import of alcoholic and tobacco products, specifically beer, wine, cigarettes, etc.
+• Alcohol and Tobacco Tax and Trade Bureau (TTB) – Regulates the import of alcohol and tobacco products such as beer, wine, and cigarettes.

-6. Animal and Plant Health Inspection Service (APHIS).
-Monitors the health of live animals and plants imported into the country by various modes of transport (air delivery to the USA, sea transport, etc.).
+• Animal and Plant Health Inspection Service (APHIS) – Controls the health of imported live animals and plants, regardless of the mode of transport (air, sea, etc.).
 Also handles seeds and animal products.

-Below is a list of useful links to the official websites of agencies involved in import control.
-However, this is far from an exhaustive list.
+Below is a list of useful links to the official websites of agencies involved in import regulation.
+However, this is far from exhaustive.

 Agency Name